kasimrehman/azure-docs/articles/expressroute/expressroute-faqs.md

 The basic steps are:

-* Establish an ExpressRoute circuit and have the service provider enable it.
+* Establish an ExpressRoute circuit and haCan I've one virtual network connected to more than one ExpressRoute circuit?
+Yes.
+You can link a single virtual network with up to four ExpressRoute circuits in the same location or up to 16 ExpressRoute circuits in different peering locations. the service provider enable it.
 * You, or the provider, must configure the BGP peering(s).
 * Link the virtual network to the ExpressRoute circuit.